maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/29-nevada-county-registrar-of-voters/all-elections/en/ways-to-vote/return-ballot-drop-box.md

 **Drop it off** at any Vote Center in Nevada County.

-On Election Day, Tuesday, November 6, all Vote Centers are open from 7 AM to 8 PM.
+On Election Day, Tuesday, March 3, all Vote Centers are open from 7 AM to 8 PM.
 Ballot Drop Boxes will also close at 8 PM.

-Find a Ballot Drop Box or Vote Center at [voterschoice.sos.ca.gov](http://www.sos.ca.gov/elections/voters-choice-act/) or on the [Nevada County Elections Office website](https://mynevadacounty.com/2583/Vote-Center-Drop-Off-Locations-Nov-6th-E).
+Find a Ballot Drop Box or Vote Center at [voterschoice.sos.ca.gov](http://www.sos.ca.gov/elections/voters-choice-act/) or on the [Nevada County Elections Office website](https://mynevadacounty.com/2853/March-3-2020-Presidential-Primary-Electi).

 For more information about Nevada County’s new Voter’s Choice elections visit the [Nevada Department of Elections Office](https://www.mynevadacounty.com/2320/Voters-Choice-Act) online.